nautobot/nautobot/nautobot/docs/index.md

 - [Installing Nautobot](user-guide/administration/installation/index.md), [Configuring Nautobot](user-guide/administration/configuration/index.md), [Getting Started with the Web Interface](user-guide/feature-guides/getting-started/index.md), [REST](user-guide/platform-functionality/rest-api/overview.md) and [GraphQL](user-guide/platform-functionality/graphql.md) APIs, [Apps](apps/index.md), additional features and much more can be found under the **Documentation** section.
 - Learn about how to [Develop and Contribute to Nautobot](development/index.md), [Set up your Development Environment](development/core/getting-started.md), and more under the **Development Guide** section.
-- Nautobot has a thriving ecosystem of **Apps** (also known as Plugins), developed as separate projects, for which you can find links to documentation under the [Nautobot Apps](apps/index.md) section.
+- Nautobot has a thriving ecosystem of **Apps** (formerly known as Plugins), developed as separate projects, for which you can find links to documentation under the [Nautobot Apps](apps/index.md) section.

 ## What is Nautobot?